yuval-a/ZOE/README.md

 otherwise, once the component is loaded in memory and a "prototype" element is created - on some browsers Javascript will try to actually load the image (with its `src` attribute being the unresolved dynamic variable) and the console may yield an "*404 not found*" message.
 Using `dsrc` will make sure the image will only be loaded upon rendering, after the data variable has been resolved).

-For example, let's replace the `content` part of the `title` element with a variable:
+For example, let's replace the `value` part of the `title` element with a variable:
 `title: { element: "input", attributes: { type: "text", readonly: "readonly", value: "@todoTitle"} },`

 Now use a data context with the rendering function: